xregistry/spec/core/primer.md

 Let's walk through a complex example:
 - Max allowed Versions is 2
 - Initially the following Versions exist: v4, v2 (latest)
-- Max lloaed Versions is now set to 0
+- Max allowed Versions is now set to 0 (meaning unlimited)
 - New Versions are created in this order: v5 (latest=true), v6, v7
 - The resulting Versions are (newest to oldest): v7, v6, v5 (latest), v4, v2
 - The maximum allowed Version is now set to 1, this will cause pruning